ballerkobe808/invest/README - 9b DEDUCTIONS.txt

  So long as you can substantiate the business connection and the reasonableness of the charge, the deduction should be allowed.

 http://www.reesnet.com/tax/planning/lvl05600.htm

+1. Get a quote from the Hilton to rent the room (It comes back as $2,000)
+2. Have a meeting at home with another person (It can't be with yourself) Use the form Anderson gives you - Very Simple
+   You can use a rental, it doesn't have to be your own home You charge your corporation to use your home (but you dont have to report the income since its less than 15 days)
+3. You can write this off as many as 14 days ($2,000 x 14 days)

 Charitable Deductions and my business